cuaudrup/TFM-Project-Retail-DS-Market/Global_Analysis.md

 Image 12.

-## Items without sales in the last month.
+## Items without sales in the last month
 With our refined database and after handling missing values (items with no sales), we exported a list of items not sold in the past 28 days, so the marketing or sales department can review and decide whether to remove them from stock:

 'ACCESORIES_1_335', 'ACCESORIES_2_110', 'HOME_&GARDEN_1_209', 'HOME&GARDEN_1_366', 'HOME&GARDEN_2_158', 'HOME&GARDEN_2_202', 'HOME&GARDEN_2_210', 'HOME&GARDEN_2_456', 'HOME&_GARDEN_2_502', 'SUPERMARKET_1_004', 'SUPERMARKET_1_043', 'SUPERMARKET_1_120', 'SUPERMARKET_1_126', 'SUPERMARKET_2_292', 'SUPERMARKET_3_002', 'SUPERMARKET_3_008', 'SUPERMARKET_3_073', 'SUPERMARKET_3_077', 'SUPERMARKET_3_205', 'SUPERMARKET_3_210', 'SUPERMARKET_3_271', 'SUPERMARKET_3_419', 'SUPERMARKET_3_441', 'SUPERMARKET_3_444', 'SUPERMARKET_3_647'.